michalhercik/RecSIS/docs/dev-guide.md

 The RecSIS consists of several docker containers and two standalone applications.
 The responsibilities can be seen in the diagram below.
-It's worth noting that RecSIS is planned to be deployed in production fully dockerized but because rebuilding webapp as a docker container is much slower the webapp as the main application is not dockerized as it is rebuild quite frequently in development.
-The second undockerized application (Mock CAS) is a not used in production at all and the real instance of [CAS](https://cas.cuni.cz/cas/login) is used instead.
+It's worth noting that RecSIS is planned to be deployed in production fully dockerized but because rebuilding [webapp](#webapp) as a docker container is much slower, the webapp is not dockerized as it is the main application and is rebuild quite frequently in development.
+The second undockerized application ([Mock CAS](#mock_cas)) is a not used in production at all and the real instance of [CAS](https://cas.cuni.cz/cas/login) is used instead.

 ![](./dev_services.svg)